wp-plugins/ddirections/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows to set a direction and then display a Google maps whith the address and driving directions.
+This plugin allows to set a direction and then display a Google map with the address and driving directions.

 == Description ==

-This plugin allows to set a direction and then display a Google maps whith the address and driving directions.
+This plugin allows to set a direction and then display a Google maps with the address and driving directions.
 Uses HTML5 Geolocation (in supported browsers) and integrates with native map applications for iOS and Android.

 == Installation ==